RealToughCookies/neural-network-hello-world/README.md

 Checkpoints include policy/value networks for both roles, optimizer state, opponent pool snapshots, and training configuration for complete resumability.

-Paths are resolved with `Path.resolve()`; checkpoints are written atomically.
+Paths are resolved with `Path.expanduser().resolve()`; checkpoints are written atomically to `artifacts/rl_ckpts/` using temp files and `os.replace()` for corruption-proof saves.
 PyTorch recommends saving dicts and loading with initialized modules.

 ## Run as Module